Bird & Bee Attracting

 What varieties are included?

-Melaleuca acuminata (mallee honeymyrtle), Melaleuca brevifolia (mallee myrtle), Melaleuca lateritia (robin redbreast), Melaleuca fulgens (scarlet honeymyrtle), Melaleuca cordata, Kunzea baxteri (crimson kunzea), Acacia celastrifolia (grey myrtle wattle), Acacia meisneri (blue wattle), Acacia trigonophylla, Acacia hemiteles, Acacis daphnifolia (Calothamnus gilesii, Calothamnus rupestris (mouse ears), Maireana brevifolia (small leaf bluebush), Atriplex semibaccata (creeping saltbush), Allocasuarina campestis, Eucalyptus kruseana (bookleaf mallee)
+Melaleuca acuminata (mallee honeymyrtle), Melaleuca brevifolia (mallee myrtle), Melaleuca lateritia (robin redbreast), Melaleuca fulgens (scarlet honeymyrtle), Melaleuca cordata, Kunzea baxteri (crimson kunzea), Kunzea recurva (purple kunzea), Acacia celastrifolia (grey myrtle wattle), Acacia brumalis, Acacia trigonophylla, Acacia hemiteles, Acacis daphnifolia, Calothamnus gilesii, Calothamnus rupestris (mouse ears), Maireana brevifolia (small leaf bluebush), Atriplex semibaccata (creeping saltbush), Allocasuarina campestis, Eucalyptus kruseana (bookleaf mallee)

 Bring the elegance of the Yuna Mallee, Eucalyptus jucunda to your garden.
 This multi-stemmed mallee features creamy white to pale yellow flowers and glossy green leaves.
 Its moderate to fast growth rate ensures quick establishment, perfect for creating a lush, vibrant landscape, growing to 7m.